 It’s no secret, Australian Shepherds are known to have fantastic temperaments (make sure to read more about the Aussie’s temperament here).
 They love people and people love them.
-But owners may be wondering if these dogs extend this love to their feline counterparts?
+But owners may wonder if these dogs extend this love to their feline counterparts?

 Before you jump to conclusion, keep in mind that all Australian Shepherds are different.
-In addition, environments and training often make a huge difference in how well these dogs get along with other pets.
+Environments or training often make a huge difference in how well these dogs get along with other pets.
 It’s why some get along well with cats while others don’t.

 RECOMMENDED: Owner’s Guide to Australian Shepherds

 - Owners: Does Your Aussie Get Along With Cats?

 - 1. Ehh_soso says YES